 Ornlu The Wolf

-Breakout Villain: Despite his minor role, is the best remembered of the fictional characters invented for the game.
+Breakout Villain: Despite his minor role, he is the best remembered of the fictional characters invented for the game.

 The latest patch for the fan made expansion Forgotten Empires gives Ornlu his very own Hero icon.
 Yep, the fans decided that spending their time making a Hero icon for only scenario-available Ornlu the Wolf was worth the time and effort.